The early morning fire

 One chilly January morning, in early 2009, Wanda was preparing for her morning time with Jesus.
 She had arrayed her books and candles on the floor beside the bed so she could have a peaceful retreat without waking me.
 As I slept, Wanda bent over to reach for one of her favorite devotional books.
 Her hair came in contact with one of the many candles she used to light the room.
 Instantly, Wanda’s hair became a mass of flames.
 Her screams shocked me awake.
-All I could see was fire.
+All I could see was a consuming fire.
 Without thinking, I tackled Wanda with the blankets.
 The blaze smothered, I uncovered my wife and found, much to my relief, she was unhurt.
 Wanda lost a good deal of her long hair and had a small burn on her ear, but God spared her from significant damage.

 The picture of my beloved wife’s hair in flames is seared into my memory.
 When I read my Father’s book and about His fire that visual plays back in my mind.
 Our God is a consuming fire.
 Whether you see His fire as positive or negative depends on your perspective.
+Fire

 At the end of time every person must pass before God.
 Those that have grown in spirit and have repented of ‘self’ are invited to dwell with God.
 Those that chose ‘self’ will spend the rest of eternity separated from the Father; cast into the fire.
 The reality is that stark.